Family Limited Partnerships LlcsBecome a Lifetime Advisor for Entrepreneurs, Executives, Founders and Business Owners throughout the U.S.

 Family Limited Partnerships & Family LLCs in Reston, VA

-How a Family Limited Partnership or LLC Can Work for You & Your Family
+How Starting a Family LLC or Limited Partnership Can Benefit You & Your Family

 Creating an estate plan will determine what happens to your assets after you pass away.
-Depending on the type of assets and their value, you may find that a family limited partnership or family LLC is the best fit for your and your loved ones.
+Depending on the type of assets and their value, you may find that starting a family LLC or limited partnership is the best fit for your and your loved ones.

 The experienced attorneys at Zell Law can evaluate your specific needs and desires and help you create the right estate plan, whether that involves a family LLC, living trust, will, other type of plan.